 Repeated use of alcohol or other drugs despite negative consequences on the individual’s personal and professional life is cause for concern.
-When someone is behaving in this way, it may be time for them to talk to a professional about a substance use disorder.
+When someone is behaving in this way, it may be time for them to talk to a professional about whether they have a substance use disorder.

 What is a substance use disorder?